metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 2. Forget the vertical column separator lines.
 They can't be implemented with current best practices and they need workaround.
 Make form follow function, not vice versa.

 3. Put that ad elsewhere.
 Combined with 2.) it's dangerous.
-Moving out of the post list will spare 82% of development time and budget.
+Moving out of the post list will spare around half of development time and budget.

 Without the vertical borders between columns and the ad inserted between the rows the task to implement the design would have been easy: use the CSS grid.
 Time spent would be from minutes to around half an hour.

 To add borders the CSS grid technique &mdash; used across the site up until now &mdash; cannot be used since the CSS Grid specification doesn't support the styling of the grid gap.
 A research has to be done to see if the specification added this feature recently, if there is a polyfill, or a nice workaround.

-In this current case only a workaround exists which won't fully solve the problem since the bordering is tricky &mdash; it applies only to the middle columns not all columns.
+In this current case only a workaround exists which won't fully solve the problem since the bordering is not uniform &mdash; it applies only to the middle columns not to all columns.

 Time spent with research and workarounds: around an hour.